torbiak/ptrkeys/README.md

 Key codes (keycodes): An intermediate hardware-independent set of codes.
 On Linux keycodes are translated to text and actions by the keyboard driver or X, using a keymap.
 X and the keyboard driver use different sets of keycodes.
 X keycodes can be determined using `xev`.

 Key symbols (keysyms):  X's term for its "application-level" set of codes.
-Multiple keycodes can map to the same keysym.
 X applications doing text entry can ask the xserver for the string that a keysym corresponds to (eg `XK_a` -> "a").
 Most keysyms are defined in the Xlib header files `keysymdef.h` and `XF86keysym.h`.

 Key map (keymap): In general a keymap is a table defining the conversion of scan or key codes to a higher-level representation.
 In documentation about X keymap usually refers to the map of keycodes to keysyms. `xmodmap` and `setxkbmap` can be used to change these mappings.